B24 - Grid reference SP131921

 Take a look at Pype Hayes Hall.

 This Grade II Listed building in Pype Hayes Park was built about 1630 by Sir Harvey Bagot.
 The hall was bought in 1906 by the wealthy industrialist, James Rollason who owned Bromford rolling mills.
 He is recorded as living there two years later in Kelly's Directory.
 Some ten years later it was bought by Birmingham City Council when its park was made into a public park and the house converted into a convalescent home.
-Used as City Council offices and much altered, it is still essentially Stuart in appearance.
+Used until recently as City Council offices and much altered, it is still essentially Stuart in appearance.
 There are plans to convert the building into a hotel.

 The original house, a central block with gabled cross wings, was timber-framed, but was altered and stuccoed in the late 18th century.
 Presumably the timber frame still stands behind the stucco facade.